 The church is open during the day and regularly welcomes visitors from city churches who come to pray and enjoy the peaceful surroundings.
 There is also a strong, active link with the church school.

 As a church we are committed to making our church activities safe for children and vulnerable adults.
-We have the Diocesan Bronze Safe and Welcome Award and are working towards obtaining the Silver Award.
+We have the Diocesan Silver Safe and Welcome Award.